tildesarecool/Tiny11PyEd/README.md

 Below I have something of development log (in case you have a need to read boring stuff).
 <p>

-As implied by above, this is a fork of [Tiny11 by ntdevlabs](https://github.com/ntdevlabs/tiny11builder), a PowerShell script to remove certain components from a Windows 10/11 install source.
+Thi started out as a fork of [Tiny11 by ntdevlabs](https://github.com/ntdevlabs/tiny11builder), a PowerShell script to remove certain components from a Windows 10/11 install source.
 But I don't think I'll be doing any pull requests.
+Today I decided to save the fork repo for a PS edition fork and save this python edition to a separate repo.
+That went about as well as I expected.
+But it work apparently.

 </p>